 You'll receive your scores anywhere for 48 hours to two weeks after the exam; Prometrics will have a schedule posted to let you know when scores will be available.

-Once you've successfully passed all four sections of the New York CPA exam you'll need to meet the experience requirements before you're eligible for licensure.
-New York requires one year of full-time experience working between 35 and 40 hours a week under the guidance of a licensed CPA.
+You need to pass all four sections of the New York Certified Public Accountant CPA Exam.
+Once you pass the CPA exam, you'll need to meet the experience requirements before you're eligible for licensure.
+New York requires one year of full-time experience working between 35 and 40 hours a week under the guidance of a licensed Certified Public Accountant.
 Alternatively you can work part-time at least 20 hours per week with two weeks being counted as one week for the year requirement.

 Your work experience must meet specific requirements, too.
 It must involve the practice of accounting consultation or services using skills related to: